(Click on the headings below for more information.)

 You can calculate your science GPA by downloading the GPA calculator through the following link.
 Although the calculator is specific to MD medical schools, it is still a useful tool for other health professions programs.
 Most programs will calculate your GPA in a similar way - science GPA, non-science GPA and cumulative GPA.
 Be sure to follow the guidelines below for the most accurate calculation.

 The PCAT is a standardized examination required as part of your application to pharmacy school.
 It is a very challenging exam that requires extensive preparation in the form of review and practice.
 The PCAT is administered by Pearson Assessment, Inc. with specific information on the exam available at www.pcatweb.info.
 The test is offered 4 times each year.
-The latest test you should take in order to be considered for a specific year is the October test of the year prior to the Pharmacy schools start date.
-The January test will not be considered for the year of application.
+Check with the pharmacy schools you are interested in for PCAT deadlines.
 You should visit this site periodically to stay informed on updates and general information on the exam.

 The PCAT is administered in January, July, and September via a computer-based format on a first-come, first-served basis.
 Plan to register for the PCAT by the recommended "register and schedule by" dates suggested by Pearson to receive your preferred testing date, time, and location.